-It is not the purpose of this article to explore in detail the very nature of state obligation to guarantee the scope of state responsibility to protect human rights also in the online era, it is believed here however that states are supposed to exercise due diligence and to take all necessary means to guarantee that their territory as well as cyber infrastructure at its territory are not used for activity which may undermine the security of other states as well as the human rights of individuals of this state or its own citizens.
+Roscini, Cyber Operations and the Use of Force in International Law, Oxford, 2016, p.
+4 supposed to exercise due diligence and to take all necessary means to guarantee that their territory as well as cyber infrastructure at its territory are not used for activity which may undermine the security of other states as well as the human rights of individuals of this state or its own citizens.

-Cyber-attack as the means of warfare
+2. Cyber-attack as the means of warfare